shehab0911/Resourch_For_Learning/README.md

 # README
+## Introduction

+I chose the dataset with consideration for the real world and the GPU limitations of my PC.
+The dataset consists of labor laws in PDF format, focusing on the United Arab Emirates (UAE).
+However, it can be applied to labor laws of any country.
+The dataset contains 196 documents.
+This dataset serves as a real-world application where users can ask questions about labor legislation, and the system will respond with relevant information.

+## Model Selection

+GPT (Generative Pre-trained Transformer) is the chosen model for this project due to its exceptional capabilities in question answering tasks.
+While my computer's limitations prevented training on large parameter models, GPT-Neo with 125 million parameters still provides significant power and flexibility for this application.
 ## Why GPT-Neo is a Better Option

 - **Diverse and Human-like Response**: GPT models have the capacity to comprehend a wide range of patterns and provide responses that are human-like.